 Consistency is key.
 If you’re choking down your omega-3 supplement every day, struggling to keep the “fish burps” at bay – well, you’re probably not going to keep taking it for long.
 Look for a high-quality fish oil that features these two characteristics to cut down on any fishy taste and odor:

-• Molecular distillation.
+- Molecular distillation.
 This is a process that deodorizes fish oil, resulting in an extremely clean-tasting oil.

-• Antioxidants.
+- Antioxidants.
 Oxidation is a natural process that happens in oils that contain unsaturated fatty acids – it’s the process that causes oil to go rancid, or spoil.
 As polyunsaturated fatty acids, omega-3s are particularly susceptible to oxidation, especially when exposed to heat, light, or oxygen.
-Fish oil oxidation can result in reduced quality and stability and potentially be harmful to your health.
+Fish oil oxidation can result in reduced quality and stability and be potentially harmful to your health.
 Reputable fish oils take many steps to ensure freshness and reduce oxidation, such as adhering to careful extraction, purification, and concentration methods.
 In addition, adding an antioxidant can help slow down the oxidation process and protect and maximize the freshness of your fish or algal oil.
 Check the ingredient list for an antioxidant such as vitamin E or vitamin C.

 There are plenty of fish oils in the sea – and that can make choosing an omega-3 supplement a little overwhelming.
 So, use this as your checklist to help you choose the best omega-3 supplement for you.